Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Off-hand.
 This is the build's most important slot.
 The shield catalog has eighteen entries from level 1 through level 43, and only one is a legendary: Pikemead's Bulwark, a level 7 legendary with parry power 17 and block value 8.
 Run it the moment you can.
 At higher levels you graduate to common-tier shields with bigger raw numbers, like Sunpiercer Shield (level 43, parry power 321, block value 34) or Golden Bulwark Shield (level 43, parry power 268, block value 42).
 Block value reduces incoming damage on a held block; parry power governs the reward for a perfect parry.
 Pick higher block value for sustained pressure fights, higher parry power for bosses with telegraphed heavy attacks.

 Armor.
 Heavy plate sets across all five slots.
 The Hailcaster heavy variants carry Tanks well into the late game; item:sunpiercer-chestplate and the rest of the Sunpiercer set are the best raw-armor crafted pieces when you can make them.
 Mix-and-match for Constitution rolls on accessories.
+Update 8 added a runes-on-gear upgrade system; the Blacksmith slots runes into warrior items, so upgrade your plate and shield with the runes you pull as you craft.

 Accessories.
 Rings and necklaces with +Constitution.
 Crit chance and crit damage do nothing meaningful for a Tank because your DPS isn't carrying the build.